A Benchmark Model for Fixed-Target Arctic Sea Ice Forecasting

 \begin{spacing}{1}

-\textbf{Abstract}: We propose a simple statistical approach for fixed-target forecasting of Arctic sea ice extent, and we provide a case study of its real-time performance for target date September 2020.
-The real-time forecasting begins in early June and proceeds through late September.
+\textbf{Abstract}: We propose a reduced-form benchmark predictive model (BPM) for fixed-target forecasting of Arctic sea ice extent, and we provide a case study of its real-time performance for target date September 2020.
 We visually detail the evolution of the statistically-optimal point, interval, and density forecasts as time passes, new information arrives, and the end of September approaches.
-Among other things, our visualizations may provide useful windows for assessing the agreement between dynamical climate models and observational data.
+Comparison to the BPM may prove useful for evaluating and selecting among various more sophisticated dynamical sea ice models, which are widely used to quantify the likely future evolution of Arctic conditions and their two-way interaction with economic activity.